Browse courses to find something that interests you.

-David Chin was admitted to the Bar in 2001.
-He practices nationally, primarily in the areas of Industrial and Employment Law, Work Health and Safety Law, and Discrimination Law; and represents employees, employers, trade unions, public regulators and others in a variety of State and Federal courts and tribunals.
+Admitted to the Bar in 2001, David Chin practices nationally, primarily in the areas of Industrial and Employment Law, Work Health and Safety Law, and Discrimination Law; and represents employees, employers, trade unions, public regulators and others in a variety of state and federal courts and tribunals.

-He is a co-author of The Modern Contract of Employment, with Ian Neil SC, the second edition of which was published by Thomson Reuters Australia in 2017.
+He is co-author, with Ian Neil SC, of The Modern Contract of Employment, the second edition of which was published by Thomson Reuters Australia in 2017.
 He is also an Adjunct Senior Lecturer at the University of Sydney.

 David is included in the ‘2020 Best Lawyers’ list for Labour and Employment Law (published in the AFR), is listed by Chambers & Partners in their barrister rankings for Employment Law, and is recommended in the Employment Law and Workplace Health and Safety Law sections of Doyle’s Guide.

-He also appears frequently in commissions and inquiries, has a wide appellate, commercial, equity and administrative law practice in every jurisdiction in Australia, and appears in and conducts mediations and arbitrations in Australia, Hong Kong, and in the London Beth Din.
+Ian also appears frequently in commissions and inquiries, has a wide appellate, commercial, equity and administrative law practice in every jurisdiction in Australia and appears in and conducts mediations and arbitrations in Australia, Hong Kong, and in the London Beth Din.